chef-boneyard/chef-rfc/chef-12.md

 * **Impact:** Low
   * Short description of the impact: Guard expressions for the batch resource will run as 64-bit, which could cause different behaviors for an expression that was either intentionally or unintentionally running as 32-bit.
 It’s unlikely that people will hit this case, largely because if they didn’t do the workaround to use 64-bit, that’s probably a case where running as 32-bit is harmless (or they would have caught the problem).
 If they were working around it with guard_interpreter or sysnative, there will be no impact.

+#### Remove rest-client Dependency
+* **Breaks Backwards Compatibility?
+(Workstation):** (Yes)
+* **Breaks Backwards Compatibility?
+(Cookbooks):**   (Yes)
+* **User Benefit:** (Medium)
+  * Any user code (cookbooks, knife plugins, etc.) that depends on rest-client will be able to set its own version requirements.
+Currently some use cases are broken in the version of rest-client that chef-client is locked to, but chef-client cannot upgrade because of ruby version compatibility issues (1.8). chef-client itself no longer depends on rest-client, so there is no reason to specify it as a dependency other than backwards compatibility.
+* **Impact:** (Low)
+  * Any user code depending on rest-client needs to ensure that it is installed via the appropriate mechanism.

+#### Require `name` Attribute in Cookbook Metadata
+* **Breaks Backwards Compatibility?
+(Workstation):** (Yes)
+* **Breaks Backwards Compatibility?
+(Cookbooks):**   (Yes)
+* **User Benefit:** (Medium)
+  * Users and tool authors will be able to store cookbooks according to directory names of their choosing, for example `COOKBOOK_NAME-VERSION` or any other desired scheme.
+* **Impact:** (Low)
+  * Currently the name field is ignored entirely, so a user could have a cookbook with an incorrect name field that is working "by accident".
+  * In the current implementation of cookbook loading, `knife cookbook upload`, etc., there is an interdependency between the existing behavior, the cookbook overlay feature, the performance of `knife cookbook upload`, and a feature where invalid cookbook data in an unrelated cookbook does not cause an error when uploading a different cookbook.

+#### Enable client-side key generation by default
+* **Breaks Backwards Compatibility?
+(Workstation):** (No)
+* **Breaks Backwards Compatibility?
+(Cookbooks):**   (No)
+* **User Benefit:** (Medium)
+  * Reduces server load when creating a large number of servers concurrently; protects the client's key material from confidentiality failures that can be caused by catastrophic SSL bugs (like heartbleed).
+* **Impact:** (Low)
+  * This is *technically* a breaking change because it breaks support for the 10.x server API; however, that version becomes unsupported when 12.x is released, so it does not break compatibility with any supported version of the server.

+#### Add simple DSL method to interact with encrypted data bags
+ * **Breaks Backwards Compatibility?
+(Workstation):** No
+ * **Breaks Backwards Compatibility?
+(Cookbooks):**  No
+ * **User Benefit:** Low
+  * Short description of the benefit: It confused me when I was first introduced to Chef that data bags had a nice friendly DSL method (data_bag_item) and encrypted databags had to be access using Chef::EncryptedDataBagItem.load.
+It seems like for consistency and helping out new users a new method encrypted_data_bag_item could be added that would simplify the code necessary to interact with encrypted data bags
+ * **Impact:** Medium
+  * Short description of the impact: Similar to some of the changes made to the DSL in Chef 11, this would make any cookbook using the new method a Chef 12 or later cookbook.

 **TODO: If you would like to propose a new major feature for Chef 12, please copy the example proposal below and submit a PR to this branch.**